AeroLeads people directory · profile

 What skills is Yas A. Gandomi known for?

-Yas A. Gandomi has skills like Vanadium Redox Flow Batteries, Pem Fuel Cells, Electrochemistry, Mathematical Modeling, Comsol, C/c++, Spectroscopy, Uv/vis, Labview, Electrochemical Impedance Spectroscopy, Cfd, Matlab.
+Yas A. Gandomi is listed with skills including Vanadium Redox Flow Batteries, Pem Fuel Cells, Electrochemistry, Mathematical Modeling, Comsol, C/C++, Spectroscopy, and Uv/Vis.